New transfer pricing regulation – focus on profitability calculation

 Increased burden of documentation

 Collecting financial data in the required detail may pose a challenge to taxpayers.
-This primarily depends on the transfer pricing method used for the given transaction in the local file, and the level of details of the internal records available to the taxpayers
+This primarily depends on the transfer pricing method used for the given transaction in the local file, and the level of detail of the internal records available to the taxpayers

 – Hedvig Tóth, Deloitte’s transfer pricing team leader emphasized.